Skip to content Skip to footer

 Having worked for a Mind charity for 3 years, I joined Citizens Advice in 2016 as Finance Manager progressing to Finance Director.
 I feel that our organisation provides an undervalued service, that has the scope to reach so many people and improve lives.

-In my personal life apart from spending time with family, I love reading, gardening and keeping fit.
+In my personal life apart from spending time with family, I love reading, gardening and walking with my dog.

 Steph Garbett – Head of Business Support